BenGrande2/481Menu/README.md

 	* `git commit -m "<message here>"`
 	* `git push origin branch-name`

+	MAKE SURE YOU'RE NOT PUSHING DIRECTLY TO THE MASTER BRANCH

 	(Ben, you should be able to just create a pull request to merge your branch directly with master from here)

 6. Create a pull request by going to your github repo, and hitting the 'Create Pull Request' button that appears.
 You can also do this from Ben's repository